gardener/etcd-druid/docs/etcd-network-latency.md

 * `sn-etcd-sz` latency is **~20% less than** `mn-etcd-sz` when benchmark tool with single client.
 * `mn-etcd-sz` latency is less than `mn-etcd-mz` but the difference is `~+/-5%`.
-* Compare to `mn-etcd-sz`, `sn-etcd-sz` latency is higher and gradually growing when more clients and larger value size.
+* Compared to `mn-etcd-sz`, `sn-etcd-sz` latency is higher and gradually grows with more clients and larger value size.
-* Compare to `mn-etcd-mz`, `mn-etcd-sz` latency is higher and gradually growing when more clients and larger value size.
+* Compared to `mn-etcd-mz`, `mn-etcd-sz` latency is higher and gradually grows with more clients and larger value size.
-* *Compare to `follower`, `leader` latency is less*, when benchmark tool with single client for all cases.
+* *Compared to `follower`, `leader` latency is less*, when benchmark tool with single client for all cases.
-* *Compare to `follower`, `leader` latency is high*, when benchmark tool with multiple clients for all cases.
+* *Compared to `follower`, `leader` latency is high*, when benchmark tool with multiple clients for all cases.

-Sample commands are:
+Sample commands:

 ```bash
 # write to leader